 GestureLabs · A3CP

 Communication is a human right.
-GestureLabs is developing open-source AI communication tools that adapt to the individual and their abilities.
+GestureLabs is building open-source AI communication tools that adapt to the individual and their abilities.

 What is Ability Adaptive Communication?